elashrry/notion2memrise/README.md

 - [x] ~~create a pandas dataframe from the database~~
 - [x] ~~clean the dataframe~~
 - [x] ~~handle duplicates in the notion database~~
-- [ ] reorganise the constants in the code
-- [ ] testing modules for the above

 ### Memrise
 Memrise does not offer an API, so I went to the old goody Selenium to control the course.
 Therefore, this solution won't scale well, but it does the job for me.